 Mix and Match

 The definition of eclectic is to select pieces that work together, but they are not necessarily sets.
-Those who are creating their personal style on a limited budget can see the sense in this, but they know that it is important to mix and match the right colors to get a design just right.
-They might have a few colorful pieces such as matching breakfast cups and saucers that will tie the living and dining areas together, or they might be able to find different pieces in the same colors to mix together into a harmonious whole.
+Those who are creating their personal style on a limited budget can see the sense in this, but they know that it is important to mix and match the right colours to get a design just right.
+They might have a few colourful pieces such as matching breakfast cups and saucers or tea cups and saucers that will tie the living and dining areas together, or they might be able to find different pieces in the same colours to mix together into a harmonious whole.

 A Flair for Food

-There are many foods that do not need refrigeration, and those who cook with them can often create a beautiful centerpiece on their island or dining room table.
-As each piece is eaten, another can take its place to ensure a colorful spot to draw the eye.
-Those who find this type of arrangement difficult to keep up with might choose something more permanent, and a few bone china mugs from Roy Kirkham can supply their need.
+There are many foods that do not need refrigeration, and those who cook with them can often create a beautiful centrepiece on their island or dining room table.
+As each piece is eaten, another can take its place to ensure a colourful spot to draw the eye.
+Those who find this type of arrangement difficult to keep up with might choose something more permanent, and a few bone china mugs from a reputable online store can supply their need.
 They will have a beautiful area for focus, and they need not be concerned it will disappear when it is time for a quick snack.